spacecloud-io/space-docs/content/auth/authorization/_index.md

 Space Cloud offers robust authentication and authorization mechanism with the philosophy that applications and platforms built with Space Cloud should be secure by default.
 Treating security as an afterthought is a recipe for disaster.

-The security module in Space Cloud secures the requests to database, functions and file storage module via security rules written by user.
+The security module in Space Cloud secures the requests to database, file storage and remote services via security rules written by user.
 Any operation to a resource (database, function or a file path) not specified in the configuration file is denied.
 This ensures that all operations are secure by default in Space Cloud.

 ## What can I do with authorization module?